RealOrangeOne/macau/README.md

 - `ROOT_REDIRECT_URL`: The URL to redirect `/` to.
 By default, the root URL will 404.

 The web server used is `granian` which has its own [environment variables](https://github.com/emmett-framework/granian/#options).

+## Another?

+Yes, I made _another_ URL shortener.
+URL shorteners are fairly easy to build, and this means I can add all the features I want.
+If you like these features too, or want an easy path to contribute or suggest them, this might be the project for you.